-In Africa, the gendered spaces around hunter-gatherer hearths are a link to the more formal arrangements found in the circular and rectangular dwellings of farmers, pastoralists, and nomads as outlined above.
+In Africa, the gendered spaces around hunter-gatherer hearths are a link to the more formal arrangements found in the dwellings of farmers, pastoralists, and nomads as outlined above.
 Which side men and women sit is unimportant.
 But the habitual segregation of space by gender is, because, as Spain (1993, 147) points out, ‘spatial arrangements typically fall into the category of things we do not think about.
 Therein lies their power; they have the ability to sustain the status quo without encountering resistance’.

 This widespread separation by gender across a continent as diverse as Africa cannot be explained by religion, subsistence economy or political complexity.
 Spain’s (1992, 3) conclusion is that segregation within dwellings reduces women’s access to socially valued knowledge.
 When women are excluded, men are free to use this knowledge to produce and reproduce their dominant power and privilege.
 Gendered storage, which Spain does not discuss, can reinforce this spatial segregation, as in the Mpondo homestead (Davison 1988).
-But when, as described for the Marakwet (Moore 1986) and Karimojong (Dyson-Hudson & Smith 1978), women not only fill their own granaries with the products of their labour but also control and defend them, then gendered storage can be a form of resistance to male power that is manifest in the gendered spaces of dwellings, compounds, and workgroups.
+But when, as described for the Marakwet (Moore 1986) and Karimojong (Dyson-Hudson & Smith 1978), women not only fill their own granaries with the products of their labour but also control and defend them, then gendered storage can be a form of resistance to male power manifest in the gendered spaces of dwellings, compounds, and workgroups.

 Dwellings are good to think with and through

 From this brief survey it is apparent that houses are a microcosm of social relations (Bourdieu 1979).
-They are also an architectural interpretation of cosmological systems in contrasted environmental settings (Bradley 2012).
+They are also an architectural interpretation of cosmological systems (Bradley 2012).
 Dwellings acting in concert with our 4E cognition are the material scaffolding for these concepts.
 As containers they define spaces for creating and reproducing the gendered divisions inherent in these systems.

-Outside Africa, the reindeer herding Nenets of the Iamal Peninsula in north-west Siberia show how gendered spaces are created.
-Men and herds are the first to arrive at a new campsite where the leader drives his herding staff, tyr, into the ground (Haakanson 2000; Haakanson & Jordan 2016).
+Outside Africa, among the reindeer herding Nenets of north-west Siberia, men and herds are the first to arrive at a new campsite where the leader drives his herding staff, tyr, into the ground (Haakanson 2000; Haakanson & Jordan 2016).
 As soon as the tyr is planted the open tundra is transformed into a ‘place’ (Haakanson & Jordan 2016, 168).
 The tyr is where the hearth of the circular chum, a tipi-like lodge, must be located.
-It also establishes the siyangi line that divides the chum into two halves.
-This line extends out into the campsite and it controls the movements and activities of men and women (Haakanson & Jordan 2016, 168).
+It also establishes the siyangi line that divides the chum into two halves and extends out into the campsite, controlling the movements and activities of men and women (Haakanson & Jordan 2016, 168).
 When the women arrive at the new campsite carrying the poles and skins to erect the chum they ‘reconstruct the main aspects of [Nenet] cosmology in miniature’, while ‘the ordering of the lodge’s internal areas has a range of inter-locking associations with gender, ritual and status’ (Haakanson & Jordan 2016, 164).
 The movements of women and children both inside and outside the chum are restricted by the siyangi line (Haakanson 2000, figs 5.5–5.6).
 Men are only restricted within the chum, where habitus dictates which side and where they sit.
 Women use the entrance and storage areas at the back while men stay on their side of the siyangi line in the middle of the chum.
-A sacred area is located behind the hearth at the back of the dwelling.
+A sacred area is located at the back of the dwelling.

 Archaeological evidence for gendered spaces